| || |

 What remains to be done?

-The community workshops and (and associated CAC meetings) will be followed by a series of at least seven public hearings at the City Council, Planning Commission, Design Review Commission, and Transportation Commission, with final adoption of the Specific Plan expected in early 2015.
+The community workshops (and associated CAC meetings) will be followed by a series of at least seven public hearings at the City Council, Planning Commission, Design Review Commission, and Transportation Commission, with final adoption of the Specific Plan expected in the spring of 2015.

 Who is paying for the Specific Plan?